-At Netherthong primary School Design and Technology is taught through creative meaningful lessons wherever possible to invite into school actual engineers or be given first hand experiences to inspire the learning.
+At Netherthong primary School Design and Technology is taught through creative meaningful lessons some cross curricular.
+Wherever possible we invite into school actual engineers or be given first hand experiences to inspire the learning.
 Children are then guided through the three phases of designing, making and evaluating their own products.
-As a school we follow ‘Projects on a Page’ scheme of work which cleverly allows for creativity and flexibility and ensures progression from Y1 to Y6 building on previous knowledge.
+As a school use ‘Projects on a Page’ scheme of work which cleverly allows for creativity and flexibility and ensures progression from Reception into Y1 to Y6 building on previous knowledge.

 Instructions are often created as part of the ‘design’ phase, which has a direct link to English.
 Through the children presenting their products confidently speaking skills are practiced.
 Science knowledge is practiced when children are creating products that contain electrical components, for example in Year 4 and 6.
 Teachers also encourage children to consider the impact their product can have on the wider world, to ensure they realise the difference they could may make in the future.

-Each topic ends with all children creating a final product; these products are a fantastic way for children to demonstrate the new skills they have learnt and their new vocabulary by listening to the children’s voice.
+The staff are then confident to assess they children at the end of each project on the year groups criteria from the National Curriculum.
 Each lesson and project builds on the previous and children’s knowledge is improved throughout each new project.
 Through monitoring it will be clear to see the progression of skills, knowledge and quality of products throughout each school year group.